 One of the best/only ways to capture a starry night sky is by taking a long exposure.
 With a long exposure, the stars become clear and bright instead of barely noticeable.
 While astrophotography may look complicated because it’s so stunning, it’s actually quite simple.

 If it’s a cloudy night, or if you live somewhere with light pollution, you can still take interesting long exposures at night.
 All you need is a source of light to “paint” images for the long exposure.
 A flashlight, sparkler, or LED light all work great.
+Once you have the tools in place, you can choose from a number of techniques for light painting:

 For a thorough guide to light painting, read this article from the Digital Photography School.
 It’s pretty simple.
 You don’t even need to leave your home; just turn off the lights and have fun!